Interview with Hawaiian Airlines Chef Chai

 This would have to be the entrée from the first menu I created for Hawaiian Airlines when I came on board.
 It is the Hawaiian Style BBQ Chicken with Fresh Mango Salsa and Fried Rice.
-This dish has so many flavors, from the saltiness of the chicken marinade, to the sweet and acidity of the mango salsa.
+This dish has so many flavors, from the saltiness of the chicken marinade to the sweetness and acidity of the mango salsa.
 The aroma of the fresh garlic, ginger, and onion always makes my mouth water.
-[Chef Chai has kindly provided the recipe which I converted to a pdf.]

 What have travelers liked?
 Is there a dish that works well?

 I helped start the organization because I wanted to provide the world with the best of Hawaii’s diverse culinary resources from the culture of the people and the bounty of the land and sea—and that’s what our mission is.
-We want to support local and have people eat local.
-Our chefs use local ingredients that range from organically grown baby greens to fresh hearts of palm, and herbs, spices, meats and seafood.
+We want to support locals and have people eat locally.
+Our chefs use local ingredients that range from organically grown baby greens to fresh hearts of palm, and herbs, spices, meats, and seafood.

 You are very active in the Hawaiian food scene, with two very successful restaurants and cooking shows, what do you do to relax?